Read the latest information on

 “We don’t want to take weeds or diseases onto any other property and we don’t want them to arrive on ours,” Mr Hill says.

 As a partner and manager at his family-owned farm at Colbinabbin, Victoria, he oversees 1500 hectares of crops and 200 hectares of pasture for Merino ewes in a prime lamb venture, as well as doing his share of driving headers in a contract harvesting business run from the farm.
-Mr Hill’s dedication to implementing best-practice biosecurity standards at ‘Colbinabbin Hills’ have seen him named as a finalist in tomorrow’s Biosecurity Farmer of the Year Award (animal category).
+Mr Hill’s dedication to implementing best-practice biosecurity standards at ‘Colbinabbin Hills’ have seen him named as a finalist in the Biosecurity Farmer of the Year Award (animal category).

 The Hills’ operation employs a wide range of biosecurity measures, including air compressors and high pressure cleaners, staff training, record keeping and research.